 - CAPTCHA – The first one on my list for a very good reason… DO NOT USE EVER AGAIN!
-I understand you have this deep-seeded fear of spam.
+I understand you have this deep-seated fear of spam.
 You hate it, I hate it, we all hate it but you don’t NEED Captcha I promise!
-Akismet – if you don’t have it, get it!
-It’s the best spam blocker there is.
+Akismet – It’s the best spam blocker there is.
 It comes already installed on new WordPress websites (yeah it’s that good).
 Follow the directions and when you get to the subscription price just slide that little bar all the way to zero.
 Grab your API key and you’re all set!

 - SHARING – This one will take a little explaining.
 I see this all of the time.
 You have three or four little share buttons because “I’m only on those platforms“.
 Guess what, just because you’re not there doesn’t mean that people won’t be interested in what you’ve written.
-I love to share things to Stumbleupon and I get a lot of traffic from it, but I rarely find a share button for it on other websites.
 Add those buttons it can only help your stats.

-- TO MANY ADS – You’ve been to those websites that take forever to load because there are more ads than …see the first sentence.
+- TO MANY ADS – You’ve been to those websites that take forever to load because there are to many ads.
 People will leave quickly never to return.
 When estimating site speed 5.0 seconds and under is what you’re aiming for BUT it depends on a lot of factors so take it with a grain of salt.
 Everything from too many ads to the time of day you check your speed.
-Want to really check your site go to an incognito window and pull up your site and see for yourself then go to GTMetrix.com and see what they say.
+Want to your site speed?
+Go to an incognito window and pull up your site and see for yourself then go to GTMetrix.com and see what they say.
 All you need to enter is your URL and hit enter plus its free.

 - SUCKY TEXT – Text that is small, illegible, or some funky color that makes my eyes want to bleed.
-I’m 47 and my eyes are probably 57 if it’s too small or lightly-colored I can’t read it and if I can’t read it I go somewhere else.
-I never use anything (this is main content I’m talking about) smaller than 16px and preferably 18 or 20.
+I’m 49 and my eyes are probably 69.
+If it’s too small or lightly-colored I can’t read it and if I can’t read it I go somewhere else.
+I never use anything (this is the main content I’m talking about) smaller than 16px and preferably 18 or 20.
 Your headlines, widget titles, etc. go crazy.
 Live it up!

 - NO SEARCH BAR – Not only can’t I find my way around with the navigation, but I can’t even search for what I want.
 Not cool!

-- MESSY CONTENT – A website’s content is what drives traffic to it.
-How the content is structured is what will make it a success or a failure.
+- MESSY CONTENT – A website’s content is supposed to drive traffic to the site.
+How the content is structured has a lot to do with its success or failure.
 People only read what is absolutely necessary.
 They scan through information and pick out points of interest on a web page.
-You can’t just put up a block of text on your web page and totally neglect headings, sub-headings, bullets, keywords if you want your hard word read.
+You can’t just put up a block of text on your web page and totally neglect headings, sub-headings, bullets, keywords if you want your hard work read.